 The bias bound seam is just the right trim to add a splash of color and energy to a jacket without lining.
 Binding seams is a simple, stylish kind of finish used on thicker fabrics and quality garments.
-This classic seam finish also offers a practical seam neatening that is lasting and bound to keep the adventurous seamstress intrigued.
+This classic seam finish also offers a practical seam neatening that is lasting and bound to keep the adventurous sewer intrigued.

-What is a bias bound seam?
+What is a Bias Bound Seam?

-The binding can cover both edges of the normal seam together in one operation or the bias can be sewn to each side of a pressed open seam.
+A bias bound seam is a seam that is finished with bias binding, so the raw edges are covered and will not fray.
+The binding can cover both edges of the normal seam together in one operation, or the bias can be sewn to each side of a pressed open seam.
 The choice depends on the thickness of the material and the desired overall effect for the inside of the garment.

-Imagine spots, stripes or even pretty flowers on the inside of your garment.
+Imagine spots, stripes, or even pretty flowers on the inside of your garment.
 It is generally more economical than using double the fabric to sew a full lining.

 Step 1 - Sew the Seam